McSinyx/dotfiles/README.md

 ![Fedora workstation](fedora-screenshot.png)

 The Fedora desktop is vanilla GNOME with Emacs.
-Yes you can run for systems in parallel: GNU/Linux, systemd, GNOME JS VM and Emacs.
+Yes you can run four systems in parallel: GNU/Linux, systemd, GNOME JS VM and Emacs.